Passivation (chemistry): History

-Discovery
+Discovery and etymology

-In the mid 1800s, Christian Friedrich Schönbein discovered that when a piece of iron is placed in dilute nitric acid, it will dissolve and produce hydrogen, but if the iron is placed in concentrated nitric acid and then returned to the dilute nitric acid, little or no reaction will take place.
-Schönbein named the first state the active condition and the second the passive condition.
-If passive iron is touched by active iron, it becomes active again.
-In 1920, Ralph S. Lillie measured the effect of an active piece of iron touching a passive iron wire and found that "a wave of activation sweeps rapidly (at some hundred centimeters a second) over its whole length".
+The fact that iron does not react with concentrated nitric acid was discovered by Mikhail Lomonosov in 1738 and rediscovered by James Keir in 1790, who also noted that such pre-immersed Fe does not reduce silver from nitrate anymore.
+In the 1830s, Michael Faraday and Christian Friedrich Schönbein studied that issue systematically and demonstrated that when a piece of iron is placed in dilute nitric acid, it will dissolve and produce hydrogen, but if the iron is placed in concentrated nitric acid and then returned to the dilute nitric acid, little or no reaction will take place.
+In 1836, Schönbein named the first state the active condition and the second the passive condition while Faraday proposed the modern explanation of the oxide film described above (Schönbein disagreed with it), which was experimentally proven by Ulick Richardson Evans only in 1927.
+Between 1955 and 1957, Carl Frosch and Lincoln Derrick discovered surface passivation of silicon wafers by silicon dioxide, using passivation to build the first silicon dioxide field effect transistors.

 Specific materials

 Aluminium

 Aluminium naturally forms a thin surface layer of aluminium oxide on contact with oxygen in the atmosphere through a process called oxidation, which creates a physical barrier to corrosion or further oxidation in many environments.
 Some aluminium alloys, however, do not form the oxide layer well, and thus are not protected against corrosion.
 There are methods to enhance the formation of the oxide layer for certain alloys.
 For example, prior to storing hydrogen peroxide in an aluminium container, the container can be passivated by rinsing it with a dilute solution of nitric acid and peroxide alternating with deionized water.
 The nitric acid and peroxide mixture oxidizes and dissolves any impurities on the inner surface of the container, and the deionized water rinses away the acid and oxidized impurities.

 Generally, there are two main ways to passivate aluminium alloys (not counting plating, painting, and other barrier coatings): chromate conversion coating and anodizing.
 Alclading, which metallurgically bonds thin layers of pure aluminium or alloy to different base aluminium alloy, is not strictly passivation of the base alloy.
 However, the aluminium layer clad on is designed to spontaneously develop the oxide layer and thus protect the base alloy.

 Chromate conversion coating converts the surface aluminium to an aluminium chromate coating in the range of 0.00001–0.00004 in in thickness.
 Aluminium chromate conversion coatings are amorphous in structure with a gel-like composition hydrated with water.
 Chromate conversion is a common way of passivating not only aluminium, but also zinc, cadmium, copper, silver, magnesium, and tin alloys.

 Anodizing is an electrolytic process that forms a thicker oxide layer.
 The anodic coating consists of hydrated aluminium oxide and is considered resistant to corrosion and abrasion.
 This finish is more robust than the other processes and also provides electrical insulation, which the other two processes may not.